Flags Header

 Using GLACIER Tax Prep (GTP) and Sprintax

-The Office of International Education has purchased U.S. federal income tax filing program, GLACIER Tax Prep (GTP) and Sprintax, to assist all international students and scholars in preparing nonresident U.S. tax returns.
-These are web-based U.S. federal income tax filing systems specifically designed for international students and scholars.
-GTP and Sprintax are available free of charge to all Wichita State international students and scholars.
-They provide step-by-step instructions and assistance with the preparation of the appropriate tax forms.
+The Office of International Education provides free access to two U.S. federal income tax filing software programs, GLACIER Tax Prep (GTP) and Sprintax, to assist international students and scholars with preparing nonresident alien U.S. tax returns.
+These web-based systems are specifically designed for international students and scholars and provide step-by-step guidance for completing the required tax forms.

 - Passport

-- U.S. Entry and Exit Dates for current and past visits to the U.S.
+- U.S. entry and exit dates for current and past visits

-• Both GTP and Sprintax can help determine whether you are a resident alien or nonresident alien for tax purposes.
+Both GTP and Sprintax can help determine whether you are a resident alien or nonresident alien for tax purposes.
+If you are determined to be a resident alien, the system will stop you from proceeding.

 Webinars and Resources